Symmetry of hypersurfaces with symmetric boundary

 where $f_{ij}$ is the Hessian of $f$.
 When $r=0$, $L_0$ is just the Laplace-Beltrami operator on $\Sigma$.
 It is also known (cf. \cite{BC97}) that $L_{r-1}$ satisfies

 for any fixed vector $a\in\mathbb{R}^{n+1}$.
-In light of the proof for Proposition 3.2 in \cite{BC97}, when $H_r>0$ and in addition there exists an interior elliptic point, one can prove that $L_{r-1}$ is elliptic for the hypersurface $\Sigma$ with boundary.
+In light of the proof for Proposition 3.2 in \cite{BC97}, when $H_r>0$ and in addition there exists an interior elliptic point, it follows that $L_{r-1}$ is elliptic for the hypersurface $\Sigma$ with boundary.

-Similar to cases (i) and (ii), for each point $p$ in $\Sigma$ we can regard a neighborhood of $p$ in $\Sigma$ as a graph $X=(x,u(x))$ defined on a domain in $T_p\Sigma$.
-By assumption $u$ is $C^{2}$ and by \eqref{eq3.4} we can derive that u satisfies the following elliptic equation of second order:
+Similar to cases (i) and (ii), for each point $p$ in $\Sigma$ we regard a neighborhood of $p$ in $\Sigma$ as a graph $X=(x,u(x))$ defined on a domain in $T_p\Sigma$.
+From the assumption that $u$ is $C^{2}$, by \eqref{eq3.4} we derive that $u$ satisfies the following elliptic equation of second order:

-Since \eqref{CrMCeq} is a nonlinear real analytic elliptic equation, by Theorem 9.1 in \cite{Morrey54} we can see that $u$ is of class $C^{2,\alpha}$.
-Therefore the conclusion follows from Theorem \ref{Morrey1} and Theorem \ref{Morrey2} as before. \end{proof} \begin{rem} We can also use the regularity theory of second-order elliptic PDE to prove \textbf{Part 1} (cf. \cite{GT} Section 7 and Section 9).
-Moreover, in case (i) the $C^1$ condition can be weaken to be Lipschitz continuous.
+Since \eqref{CrMCeq} is a nonlinear real analytic elliptic equation, applying Theorem 9.1 in \cite{Morrey54} we obtain that $u$ is of class $C^{2,\alpha}$.
+Therefore the conclusion follows from Theorem \ref{Morrey1} and Theorem \ref{Morrey2} as before. \end{proof} \begin{remark} We can also use the regularity theory of second-order elliptic equations to prove \textbf{Part 1} (cf. \cite{GT} Section 7 and Section 9).
+Furthermore, the $C^1$ condition in case (i) can be weakened to be Lipschitz continuous. \end{remark}